Terabit-Ethernet/NetChannel/README.md

 7. When system is rebooted, check the kernel version, type `uname -r` in the command-line.
 It should be `5.6-netchannel`.

 ### NetChannel Kernel Modules
-1. Change the local IP, remote IP address and the number of remote hosts inside the nd_plumbing.c file (line 281).
+1. Change the local IP, remote IP address and the number of remote hosts inside the `NetChannel/module/nd_plumbing.c` file (line 281).

     ```
     params->local_ip = "192.168.10.117";